nikhitagvn1/vrgithubworkshop/README.md

 2|Mahitha
 3|Jahnavi

-@octocat hello world :smile: Welcome to :india:
+hello world :smile: Welcome to :india:.

-My name is NIKI :wink:
+My name is NIKI :wink:.

+~~This is a wrong text~~